azandeporter/azande/README.md

-Project Name: Personal Website
 Welcome to my Personal Website repository!
 This project showcases my skills, experiences, and interests as a software engineer focused on cloud-native technologies and backend development.

 Live Demo

-You can visit the live website here: https://azandeporter.github.io/personal-website/
+You can visit the live website here: https://azandeporter.github.io/azande/

 Features